nlohmann/json/README.md

 - [406345](https://github.com/406345) fixed two small warnings.
 - [Glen Fernandes](https://github.com/glenfe) noted a potential portability problem in the `has_mapped_type` function.
 - [Corbin Hughes](https://github.com/nibroc) fixed some typos in the contribution guidelines.
 - [twelsby](https://github.com/twelsby) fixed the array subscript operator, an issue that failed the MSVC build, and floating-point parsing/dumping.
-He further added support for unsigned integer numbers.
+He further added support for unsigned integer numbers and implemented better roundtrip support for parsed numbers.
 - [Volker Diels-Grabsch](https://github.com/vog) fixed a link in the README file.
 - [msm-](https://github.com/msm-) added support for american fuzzy lop.
 - [Annihil](https://github.com/Annihil) fixed an example in the README file.